theupdateframework/specification/tuf-spec.md

   : <dfn for="keyval-ecdsa">PUBLIC</dfn>
   ::
     PEM format and a string.

-The <a for="role">KEYID</a> of a key is the hexdigest of the SHA-256 hash of the canonical form of the key.

 Metadata <dfn>date-time</dfn> follows the ISO 8601 standard.
 The expected format of the combined date and time string is "YYYY-MM-DDTHH:MM:SSZ".
 Time is